v-sbradley/bacx-pr/topics/rn-dos-donts.md

 - Don't use spaces on either side of **em dashes**.

 - Don't manually rename or delete topics in GitHub.
-If you revise a release plan title or remove a title from release plans in the Release Planner tool, the tool will handle it when the GitHub PRs are created.
+If you revise a release plan title or remove a title from release plans in the Release Planner app, the app will handle it when the GitHub PRs are created.

 - Don't use HTML formatting.
 It breaks the PDFs.